WAKR: The "WAKR Talent School"

 Shortly after signing on, the station hired a young announcer named Stephen Richards, who did announcing, acting, and engineering work, and broke the news of the Attack on Pearl Harbor on-air.
 After leaving WAKR for a brief stint at WJW, Richards starred in the Weathervane Playhouse stage production Yes and No before moving to Los Angeles, a chance meeting with two Hollywood press agents prompted him to go to the Warner Bros.
 Burbank studios.
 A 1944 promotional booklet issued by the studio promoting new talent signings said of Richards, "Walked into Warner Brothers studio.
 Asked for a job.
 Got it."
 Assuming the stage name Mark Stevens, his first theatrical appearance was a bit role in Passage to Marseille, and went to appear in over eighty feature films and forty different television programs.

 Art Fazzin was hired as Top O' the Morning host in January 1949, having worked previously at radio stations in North Carolina.
 In addition to mornings, Fazzin provided color commentary for Akron Zips football games, announced Soap Box Derby finals for the station, and hosted various other daytime programs.
 Fazzin left the station on January 11, 1952, to pursue freelance work in New York City, leading Beacon Journal writer Art Cullison to predict, "don't be surprised if you see his face on some network video programs."
 Using his middle name for the stage name Art Fleming, Fazzin became best known as the first host of the television game show Jeopardy!

-Alan Freed was a popular late-evening host on WAKR from 1945 to 1950.
-Freed's departure resulted in the enforcement of a year-long non-compete clause, followed by him landing at Cleveland's WJW.